Sheikh Zayed Road: Dubai’s Newest Freehold Area – What it Means for Investors

 Dubai’s real estate market has steadily evolved, offering freehold options in key residential and commercial districts.
 Areas such as Business Bay, Jumeirah Lakes Towers (JLT), and Arabian Ranches have emerged as major hubs for investors seeking long-term property ownership.
 These zones have provided financial security and high returns, making Dubai an attractive global real estate hub.

-However, certain prime locations remained leasehold, limiting investor flexibility.
+However, certain prime locations remained unavailable to non GCC nationals, limiting investor flexibility.
 Sheikh Zayed Road, a central artery of Dubai, was one such area.
 With this new policy shift, investors now have the opportunity to own properties outright in one of the city’s most prestigious locations.

 Sheikh Zayed Road is the lifeline of Dubai, stretching across the emirate and connecting major business, residential, and commercial hubs.
 The announcement by the DLD that 128 plots along Sheikh Zayed Road, from the Trade Centre Roundabout to the Dubai Canal, are now eligible for freehold conversion is a landmark decision.